shinybrar/deployments/configs/kueue/README.md

 ### 5. Science Platform Integration

-In order to integrate kueue with the Science Platform's `Skaha` service, the following environment variables must be set for the `skaha` service pods,
+In order to integrate kueue with the Science Platform's `Skaha` backend service, the following environment variables must be set for the `skaha` service pods,

 ```yaml